sarahbaker/www.bakertunes.com/pianomusic/thejourney.md

   - Easy Piano
 ---

 When I'm composing I often have images in my mind.
+This piano piece was written in this way.

 For The Journey, I imagined a landscape that was open, dusty and rocky, with a traveller making his way towards an unknown destination.